 Teamsters v.
 United States

 431 U.S. 324 (1977)

-The United States (the government) (plaintiff) sued employer T.I.M.E.-D.C., (defendant), alleging discriminatory employment policies by the employer against black and Hispanic employees, including discriminatory hiring, job assignment, and promotion practices, in violation of § 703(a) Title VII of the Civil Rights Act of 1964 (Title VII), 42 U.S.C. §2000e et seq.
+The United States (the government) (plaintiff) sued trucking company T.I.M.E.-D.C., (defendant), alleging discriminatory employment policies by the employer against Black and Hispanic-surnamed employees, including discriminatory hiring, job assignment, and promotion practices, in violation of § 703(a) Title VII of the Civil Rights Act of 1964 (Title VII), 42 U.S.C. §2000e et seq.
 The International Brotherhood of Teamsters union (defendant) was also named as a defendant in the case.
-The government’s prima facie case was based in large part on statistical evidence that black and minority employees were less likely to be hired, more likely to be assigned lower-paying and less desirable jobs, and routinely denied promotions on a different basis than white employees.
+The government’s prima facie case was based in large part on statistical evidence that Black and minority employees were less likely to be hired for desirable line-driver positions, more likely to be assigned lower-paying and less desirable jobs, and routinely denied promotions on a different basis from white employees.
 The government also offered testimonial evidence from individuals who identified dozens of instances of discrimination.
-The district court held that the government made a sufficient showing of systemic discrimination and that the employer’s rebuttal was inadequate.
+The district court held that the government made a sufficient prima facie showing of systemic discrimination and that the employer’s rebuttal was inadequate.
 Thus, the district court held that the defendants violated Title VII.
 The court of appeals affirmed.
-T.I.M.E.-D.C. petitioned for review by the United States Supreme Court, arguing that the government’s heavy reliance on statistical proof was insufficient to make a prima facie case.
+T.I.M.E.-D.C. and the union petitioned for review by the United States Supreme Court, arguing that the government’s heavy reliance on statistical proof was insufficient to make a prima facie case.

 Rule of Law